mehulagg/gitlab/doc/user/project/integrations/jira.md

 1. To include a comment on the Jira issue when the above reference is made in GitLab, select **Enable comments**.

+1. To transition Jira issues when a [closing reference](../issues/managing_issues.md#closing-issues-automatically) is made in GitLab, select **Enable Jira transitions**.

 1. Enter the further details on the page as described in the following table.

    | Field | Description |